 Ann's short play, Traces of Memory, has been adapted into many short films, most notably by Joseph Culp, under the name Traces and yet another version, directed by Jody Jaress, under Traces of Memory.
 Another short play of hers, the Next Mrs. Jacob Andersen, also got the fancy film adaptation and a fancy Los Angeles premier, directed by Dennis LaValle.
 And pleased to add her first full-length play, Beatrice and the Puppies, will be produced at the Overtime Theatre in San Antonio, Texas, this September.

-Also Ann has just had a poem, On Leaving Maryland, included in an autumn in the UK and is supper excited to be a member of the Kensington Gore Publishing family.
+Also, Ann has just had a poem, On Leaving Maryland, included in an autumn in the UK and is supper excited to be part of KGHH Publishing.

 Oregon Gothic is a collection of eight scary, gothic tales from up and coming horror writer Ann Wuehler.